 Think about the messages you send when you use these.

 - If you drink, follow the Low-Risk Drinking Guidelines

 - No more than 2 standard drinks (5 oz of wine, 1.5 oz of spirits or 12 oz of beer) a day with a weekly limit of 10 for women and 15 for men (with no more than 3 standard drinks a day).

 - Plan non-drinking days every week to avoid developing a habit.

 - Explain why some people take prescription drugs.
 Emphasize the importance of using prescriptions only as directed by a doctor.
 Never give your child a medication prescribed for someone else.

 - Show that you can have a good time without the use of alcohol or other drugs.

 Safe Use of Medication

 Sometimes we forget about the potential dangers of medicine like cough syrup, aspirin, or even vitamins.
-Help your children to understand the safe use of medication, vitamins and other products.
 Medicines should be stored behind a lock, or where children cannot reach them.
 Young children should have medicine only with adult supervision.